Adeshile2/devops-stage-2/README.md

 - [Frontend README](./frontend/README.md)
 - [Backend README](./backend/README.md)

 ## Running as Docker Container

-Ensure you have docker installed to do this, to check if docker is installed correctly run:
+Prerequisite: Ensure you have docker installed , to check if docker is installed correctly run:

 ```
 docker -v
 ```

-and you shpuld see the version of you installed docker application.
+the docker version installed should be displayed.

 Clone the [repository](https://github.com/sodiadrhain/dockerized-react-fast-api.git) and proceed with the instructions below.